Robin Padilla: Personal life

+In April 1994, Padilla was twice convicted by two courts: one by the Angeles City Municipal Trial Court (MTC) for driving with reckless imprudence that caused injury, being sentenced to four months in jail, and the other by the Pampanga Regional Trial Court (RTC) Branch 61 for illegal possession of three firearms under Presidential Decree 1866, being sentenced to a maximum jail term of 21 years.
+In April 1998, he was granted a conditional pardon by President Fidel V. Ramos.

-Formerly a Jehovah's Witness, Padilla converted to Islam, adopted the name Abdul Aziz, and married his first wife Liezl Sicangco in a Muslim ceremony while he was still serving his prison sentence.
-He has four children with Sicangco, including actress Kylie Padilla.
+Padilla converted to Islam after meeting some Muslim elders during his detainment.
+He adopted the name Abdul Aziz, and married Sicangco in a Muslim ceremony in early July 1996 while he was still serving his prison sentence.
+Upon being pardoned by President Ramos, he expressed his intention to make a pilgrimage to Mecca soon after his release.
+He has four children with Sicangco, including actresses Queenie (who left showbiz) and Kylie Padilla.

 In November 2009, Padilla announced that he and Sicangco had divorced in 2007.
 On August 19, 2010, Padilla and Mariel Rodriguez were married at the Taj Mahal in India.
 Padilla and Rodriguez had met during his stint as a host of Wowowee.
 Rodriguez gave birth to their first daughter in November 2016 in Delaware, and a second daughter in November 2019.
 Despite their marriage, Rodriguez remained a Roman Catholic.
 In 2017, Padilla became a grandfather when his daughters Queenie and Kylie gave birth.

 In 2014, Padilla campaigned for presidential candidate Rodrigo Duterte and in May 2016 filed a libel case against a Twitter user for calling him an "ex-convict".
 In November 2016, Padilla was granted an absolute pardon from President Rodrigo Duterte to endow him full civil and political rights.